datopian/tech.datopian.com/data-explorer/README.md

 ## Features / Highlights

-"Data Explorer" refers to an embedable  React/Redux application that allows users to:
+"Data Explorer" is an embedable React/Redux application that allows users to:

 * Explore tabular, map, PDF, and other types of data
 * Create map views of tabular data using the [Map Builder](#map-builder)
 * Create charts and graphs of tabular data using [Chart Builder](#chart-builder)